pallets/flask/docs/patterns/fileuploads.rst

     import os
-    from flask import Flask, request, redirect, url_for from werkzeug import secure_filename
+    from flask import Flask, request, redirect, url_for from werkzeug.utils import secure_filename

     UPLOAD_FOLDER = '/path/to/the/uploads'
     ALLOWED_EXTENSIONS = set(['txt', 'pdf', 'png', 'jpg', 'jpeg', 'gif'])

     app = Flask(__name__)

 So first we need a couple of imports.
-Most should be straightforward, the :func:`werkzeug.secure_filename` is explained a little bit later.
+Most should be straightforward, the :func:`werkzeug.utils.secure_filename` is explained a little bit later.
 The `UPLOAD_FOLDER` is where we will store the uploaded files and the `ALLOWED_EXTENSIONS` is the set of allowed file extensions.
 Then we add a URL rule by hand to the application.
 Now usually we're not doing that, so why here?
 The reasons is that we want the webserver (or our development server) to serve these files for us and so we only need a rule to generate the URL to these files.

 Why do we limit the extensions that are allowed?
 You probably don't want your users to be able to upload everything there if the server is directly